snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

  host> git clone https://github.com/snowplow/spark-streaming-example-project host> cd spark-streaming-example-project host> vagrant up && vagrant ssh guest> cd /vagrant guest> sbt assembly
 ```

-## Getting your project up and running with this step-by-step tutorial
+## Get your project up and running with this step-by-step tutorial
 In this tutorial, we'll walk through the process of getting up and running with Amazon Kinesis and Apache Spark.

 ####Step 1: Get the code and getting the project compiled